23 August 2019

 Who do you believe when it is all said and done?
 You decide... join me for a fun and informative analysis of what these documents really are... and aren't.

-With that said, I want to make clear that - at this moment - I do not agree with all (but some) of Greenewald´s conclusions regarding the "Luis Elizondo emails."
+With that said, I want to clarify that - at this moment - I do not agree with all (but some) of Greenewald's conclusions regarding the "Luis Elizondo emails."
 Or, more accurately, what I interpret his conclusions, or points, to be.
-At the end of this post, I am listing what I believe to be Greenewald´s main conclusions, and I summarize my own thoughts on his conclusions.
-My only loyalty is to the truth, so if there would surface documentation that further strengthen Greenewald´s assessment of the emails in question, then I will listen with an open mind and seriously take that new data into consideration.

-Therefore, what follows below, is a reflection of my current knowledge and understanding of the situation with the "Luis Elizondo emails."
-Or more accurately, the segments I have picked out of the two-hour-long presentation, are the segments that I feel relatively confident that I can present factually and fairly, and that I can make a sensible comment on, or question.
-So, what follows below, is not an exhaustive presentation of all of Greenewald´s premises that "build his case", if you will.
-To give Greenewald´s assessment a fair chance, if you really want to understand what he is trying to say and be able to make up your own mind, then you have to watch and listen to the entire presentation.
-So, let us go to the presentation or the segments I have selected from the presentation.
+Therefore, what follows below reflects my current understanding of the situation with the "Luis Elizondo emails."
+Or more accurately, the segments I have picked out of the two-hour-long presentation are the segments that I feel relatively confident that I can present fairly, and that I can make a sensible comment on, or question.

-My comments on Mr. John Greenewald´s presentation "Luis Elizondo emails.
+My comments on Mr John Greenewald's presentation "Luis Elizondo emails.
 A Breakdown Analysis."

-The first 30 minutes of the presentation, Mr. Greenewald goes through the entire lineage of what this whole issue with the recently released emails is about.
-It is Greenewald giving the background to his primary objectives with the presentation, namely, 1) fact-checking the public narrative about AATIP and Luis Elizondo´s role in ATTIP, and, 2) fact-checking himself.
-That is, the latter objective is to present to us viewers the "what" and "how" he is basing his claims, assessment and conclusion on.
-So, in my opinion, it is quite a courageous thing to do by Greenewald.
-If he is right or not, is another matter, and really up to each individual to judge.
+That is, the latter objective is to present to us viewers the "what" and "how" he is basing his claims, assessment, and conclusion on.
+So, in my opinion, it is quite a courageous thing to do .
+If he is right or not is another matter, and up to each individual to judge.
 But, you only have the right to publicly judge if you took the time and made an honest effort to examine what is presented.

 Even if the first 30 minutes of the presentation are about the well-known story of what has transpired since October 2017, there are several important points that Greenewald brings up, which some of those points will become important further into the presentation.
 So, those points are another reason to watch the entire presentation.
 In the following, I am only going to comment on a couple of those points.